sultanparvez/sultanparvez/README.md

 ## Hi, I am Sultan Parvez :sagittarius:

 A motivated software engineer, who enjoys taking on new challenges.
 I'm not afraid to venture down new paths.
-I like being a part of the team.
-Communication, in my opinion, is the most effective means of learning and comprehension.
+I love to create new things and always wanting to learn more, highly interested in contributing to open source.
+Worked professionally with a variety of automation frameworks.
+I'm also familiar with React, Express, Mongoose, and MongoDB.
+I've also worked on a number of machine learning and IoT projects.

 ## ⚡ Tech Stack